nnnnat/chooDo/README.md

 * Using choo
 * Using CSSModules with PostCSS and cssnext
-* Using Mocha & Chai for test driven development (WIP on develop branch)
+* Using Mocha & Chai for test driven development

 ## Features
 * [Babel](https://babeljs.io/) + [choo](https://github.com/choojs/choo)